dacort/faker-cli/README.md

 ### Delta Lake

 Data can be exported as a delta lake table.

+Install with the `delta` module: `pip install faker-cli[delta]`

 ```bash
 fake -n 10 pyint,user_name,date_this_year -f deltalake -o sample_data